Molecular Therapeutics Training Program is a PhD training program in pharmacology.

 - Stage 1: All students enroll in the recently renovated Core Curriculum in Cell and Molecular Biology (C3MB) to provide a common foundation in cell and molecular biology, biochemistry and protein chemistry.
 Throughout the program, there is a focus on research rigor and reproducibility and biostatistics.
 Students engage in three different research rotations to identify a suitable match with a mentor and laboratory environment for their thesis research.

 - Stage 2: Students focus on research and advanced coursework relevant to pharmacology and their thesis project.
 The 2-part core course in pharmacology emphasizes molecular and physiological bases of drug action, placing the study of selected drug classes in the context of targeted diseases.
 An advanced elective course that complements their thesis project is selected each semester to be completed along with the Pharmacology Core Courses.
-Stage 2 culminates in a comprehensive written exam (Prelim I) that assesses each student’s ability to demonstrate an understanding of the core principles of their coursework.
+They also complete a comprehensive grant writing course that generates an F31 application that is the basis for their thesis proposal.
+Stage 2 culminates in the PhD qualifying exam that assesses each student’s ability to demonstrate an understanding of the core principles of their coursework and ability to incorporate these concepts into their thesis project.
 Success in Stage 2 results in advancement to PhD candidacy.

 - Stage 3: Students focus on developing their thesis project, communication skills, and becoming a professional scientist.
-They participate in a Grant Writing workshop and incorporate their pilot data into a specific research plan (written as an individual NRSA proposal) which they defend orally (Prelim II).
-The Prelim II document serves as the basis for applications for individual fellowship support.
 Stage 3 is focused on generating a complete body of research sufficient for at least two first author original publications, and a scholarly thesis presentation and defense, culminating in the award of the PhD degree.

 Requirements for Graduation